-The middle level of busy beachside venue Coogee Pavilion will finally be unveiled to punters on Friday January 17 – six years after Merivale owner Justin Hemmes floated the idea to the venue’s now executive chef Jordan Toft.
+The middle level of busy beachside venue Coogee Pavilion was finally unveiled to punters on Friday January 17 – six years after Merivale owner Justin Hemmes floated the idea to the venue’s now executive chef Jordan Toft.

 Slotting in between the venue’s other hugely successful offerings – the ground-floor pub and casual eatery, and the top-floor over-18s rooftop bar – the mid-level is home to three distinct venues: a restaurant called Mimi’s, cocktail bar Will’s and a wine-and-tapas bar named Una Más.

-Hemmes tells Broadsheet the first area you’ll encounter when you walk up to level two is Una Más, which will feature recognisable dishes and drinks with both Spanish and Australian influences.
-Overlooking a park, the bar will fit 50 people or so and is designed to be a place you can have a quick drink or settle in for a meal.
+Hemmes tells Broadsheet the first area you’ll encounter when you walk up to level two is Una Más, which features recognisable dishes and drinks with both Spanish and Australian influences.
+Overlooking a park, the bar fits 50 people or so and is designed to be a place you can have a quick drink or settle in for a meal.

 “Think a chilled chablis or vermouth, with a just-shucked oyster, seafood off the plancha [grill] and anchovies on fresh bread,” say Toft.

-The middle floor’s magnum opus, though, is the elegant Mimi’s, which we’re told is a love letter to Coogee Beach, Sydney’s coastal lifestyle and long lunches.
-It’ll be a calm space amid the boisterous atmosphere above and below, with arched windows framing views of the ocean.
+The middle floor’s magnum opus, though, is the elegant Mimi’s, which is a love letter to Coogee Beach, Sydney’s coastal lifestyle and long lunches.
+It’s a calm space amid the boisterous atmosphere above and below, with arched windows framing views of the ocean.